We've looked after a LOT of Boxes in our time and have learned a thing or two along the way. Here are our verdicts...

 Sounds gross, but they’re super common.
 They’re actually just pieces of vaginal tissue in your discharge (ok sorry that actually that does sound a bit gross).

-My verdict: Totes normal!
+My verdict: Totally normal!

 BLEEDING OR SPOTTING BETWEEN PERIODS

 The technical term is “metrorrhagia”, but it’s generally just known as intermenstrual or uterine bleeding.
 This happens, but it shouldn’t.
 There are actually a heap of possible causes for this (from hormone imbalance, to stress, infection, a growth in your uterus or cervix to some more serious health conditions like cancer).
+Check out our Moxette's guide to spotting for more info.

 Keep in mind, Moxettes, that sometimes “normal” is what is normal for YOU.
 Every gal is different, every BODY is different – get to know yours!
-There are no set rules, and the above are just guidelines based on my own research.
+There are no set rules, and the above are just guidelines based on our own research.
 If you have any concerns whatsoever about your periods or health, please see a trusted health professional.